-The itch of psoriasis may have a bigger impact on quality of life than the visible effect of the disease.
+The itch of psoriasis may have a bigger impact on quality of life than the visible aspect of the disease.

-Itch is present in between 70 and 90 percent of psoriasis patients, yet it is only in the last decade that it has been recognized as a common symptom of the disease, said Dr. Gil Yosipovitch, a recognized itch expert and head of the Temple Itch Center at Temple University Hospital in Philadelphia.
+Itch is present in 70 to 90 percent of psoriasis patients, yet it is only in the last decade that itch has been recognized as a common symptom of the disease, says Gil Yosipovitch, M.D., chairman of the Department of Dermatology and director of the Center for Itch at Temple University School of Medicine in Philadelphia.

 Psoriatic itch is different than that of other skin disorders.
-Some people have described it as a burning, biting sensation.
+Some people have described it as a burning sensation.
 Others compare it to the feeling of being bitten by fire ants.
-Doctors were once taught that psoriatic patients couldn’t have both itch and pain, but scientists now know that itch and pain signals travel along different pathways in the spinal cord, Yosipovitch said.
+Doctors were once taught that psoriatic patients couldn’t have both itch and pain, but scientists now know that itch and pain signals travel along different pathways in the spinal cord, Yosipovitch says.

 Treating psoriasis also can profoundly improve these symptoms and your ability to cope with psoriasis on a day-to-day basis.

-Read below for tips on how to handle the itch of psoriasis.
+Read on for tips on handling the itch of psoriasis.

 Stress and itch

 - Meditation.
-Dr. Jon Kabat-Zinn is considered a leader in the "mindfulness" meditation movement.
+Jon Kabat-Zinn, M.D., is considered a leader in the mindfulness meditation movement.
 He describes mindfulness as "paying attention in a particular way on purpose, in the present moment and nonjudgmentally."
-Meditation has been described as a good way to clear the mind, slow down racing thoughts and relieve anxiety.
+Meditation has been described as a good way to clear the mind, slow racing thoughts and relieve anxiety.
 You can give it try yourself: For 15 minutes, sit comfortably on the floor, with eyes closed or barely open and focus on your breathing.
-Read more about William Hayden, who credits meditation with relieving stress, improving his sleep and in time, improving his psoriasis.

 - Exercise.
 Exercise increases production of endorphins, chemicals that improve mood and energy.
 Exercise also has been shown to improve sleep and decrease anxiety.
 A large U.S. study showed that women who regularly participate in vigorous exercise are less likely to get psoriasis than less-active women.
-If you haven’t been active for awhile, get tips on starting, or resuming, an exercise program.
+If you haven’t been active for a while, talk to your health care provider before starting any exercise program.

 - Get outside help.
 Consider taking a course in stress management or finding a therapist in your area who specializes in stress management.
 Connecting with others who know what you are going through can help, too.
-Connect with people living with psoriasis and psoriatic arthritis on TalkPsoriasis.org.
+Connect with someone who's been through what you're going through with Psoriasis One to One.
+You can also connect with people living with psoriasis and psoriatic arthritis on TalkPsoriasis.org.